Gu3pardo/LucaHome-AndroidApplication/wireless_control/README.md

 ## License

-WirelessControl is distributed under the MIT license.
+WirelessControl-Android is distributed under the MIT license.
 [See LICENSE](LICENSE.md) for details.

 ```
 MIT License